 Married Filing Jointly

-In most cases this status selection is more favorable for married couples with a single or majority earner.
+In most cases, this tax status selection is more favorable for married couples with a single or majority earner.
 This is due to the elevated tax rate and possible deductions.
 A joint return utilizes the incomes and expenses of both parties.
 Married couples do not have to live together to file jointly and couples going through a divorce can still file jointly until the finalization of the arrangement.
-To file jointly with your spouse check the box on line 2.
-Remember using this filing status will make both parties accountable for the tax, as well as any penalties or interest due on the return.
+To file jointly with your spouse, check the box on line 2.
+Remember using this tax filing status will make both parties accountable for the tax, as well as any penalties or interest due on the return.